WeblateOrg/weblate/docs/admin/install.rst

    :ref:`sample-configuration`

 Copy :file:`weblate/settings_example.py` to :file:`weblate/settings.py` and
 adjust it to match your setup.
-You will probably want to adjust following
+You will probably want to adjust the following
 options:

 .. setting:: ADMINS